|

 heaven; do not imagine that they are Christians."
 (Dial. lxxx.4)"

-"If you have ever encountered any so-called Christians who do not admit
+to establish the Millennium, (effectively) a fiction."If you have ever encountered any so-called Christians who do not admit

 this doctrine [of the Millennium], but dare to blaspheme the God of Abraham and